2018ik/2018ik.github.io/_wiki/full_ministry_of_christ.markdown

 ## In Three Stages

 These stages are linear in time with regards to their occurrences and revelations.
 However, in terms of experience they are cyclical.
+The first stage of incarnation is from His human birth to His death.
+The second stage of inclusion is from His death to His ascension.
+The third stage of intensification is from His ascension to His second coming.

 ### Incarnation